RobinB87/typescript-modules/README.md

 Now, in the consumer folder: import { CalculatorService } from "my-first-library";
 Invoke the add function and test it with: npm start

+# angular libraries

+Install ng-packagr globally: npm i ng-packagr -g

+NOTE: If you import something from a lib via ES6 import statement, it has to be part of the entry file!